Classroom programs — onsite only

 Length: Approximately 45 minutes

 This presentation teaches students basic information about the ways animals communicate their needs and emotions through body language.
 Understanding what an animal is saying increases empathy and respect and can also keep children safe.
-Students will use their observational skills to interpret animal body language and vocalizations.
+For grades 3-6.

 Length: Approximately 45 minutes

-This program helps students explore a variety of animal-related careers, including the veterinary field, shelter work, animal behavior, and more.
+This presentation highlights the wide variety of animal-related careers to students, including roles in animal science, medicine, care, behavior, and more.
 Students will discuss the benefits and challenges of these careers and learn more about the training and education required to pursue them.
+For grades 7 and up.

 Length: Approximately 1 hour